 The court has ruled that DNR staff, when they review projects that could impact Wisconsin lakes and rivers, must consider the cumulative impacts of individual projects in their decisions. "

 A little fill here and there may seem to be nothing to become excited about.
 But one fill, though comparatively inconsequential, may lead to another, and another, and before long a great body may be eaten away until it may no longer exist.
 Our navigable waters are a precious natural heritage, once gone, they disappear forever," wrote the Wisconsin State Supreme Court justices in their opinion resolving Hixon v.
-PSC.(2)
+PSC.(2)What more do you need to know?

 [originally posted, 8:00 p.m., Monday May 7th]